The problem

 Baseline Recording

 With the sensor attached, the surgeon records flexion–extension cycles.
-The system plots forces across the patella to create a baseline graph.
+The system plots forces to create a baseline graph.

 04